pymupdf/RAG/country-capitals/README.md

 questions via Read-Evaluate-Print loop (REPL).

 ## Information Retrieved for Responses
-Remarkably, the chatbot "realizes" the geographics and demographic context established by the PDF's data.
-This enables it to access the right knowledge resources on the internet to complete information required to answer user questions.
+Remarkably, the chatbot "realizes" the geographic and demographic context established by the PDF's data.
+This enables it to access the right knowledge resources on the internet for completing the information required to answer the user questions.

-For example, it will understand it has to look up cities and countries if being asked for words that do not occur in the PDF.
-For instance, the country Liechtenstein is not in the PDF, but asking for it or its capital city, Vaduz will deliver correct information, including population numbers and short abstracts of city and country.
+For example, it will understand it has to look up **cities** and **countries** when being asked for words that do not occur in the PDF.

+For instance, the country
+**Liechtenstein** is not in the PDF, but asking for it or its capital city, Vaduz will deliver correct information, including population numbers or short abstracts of city and country.

 ## Getting Started